 Wood artist Steven Wiseman shares the pleasures and intricacies of wood turning on the lathe for the first time at Paradise City Northampton.
 He’ll demonstrate lathe and spindle turning, creating everything from pens to bowls to sculptural vessels as you watch.
 Building 3, Booth 901.

 Plus… The changing installations and large-scale sculpture along the Sculpture Promenade between the Festival Dining Tent and the Exhibition Buildings are catnip for kids, Instagram heaven and full of fantastic decorating ideas for your own gardens.
-Think of how a stone fountain or towering metal and glass sculpture would enhance your winter landscape!
+Think of how a charming trellis, meditative stone fountain or towering metal and glass sculpture would enhance your summer landscape!